Large Language Models for Multi-Robot Systems: A Survey: LLMs, Simulations, and Benchmarks

 VLAs extend VLMs by coupling perception and reasoning directly with action generation~\cite{zhong2025survey}.
 Instead of outputting textual task plans, they can map visual observations and natural language commands to executable control sequences.
 This closed-loop capability shortens the cycle between sensing and actuation, allowing robots to respond faster to dynamic changes.

-In an MRS setting, each VLA-equipped robot could combine the onboard camera feed, interpret the cooperative context, and directly issue motor commands for joint manipulation or navigation without routing through a separate planning layer.
+In an MRS setting, each VLA-equipped robot could combine the onboard camera feed, interpret the cooperative context, and directly issue motor commands for joint manipulation or navigation without routing through a separate task- or motion-planning layer.
 Although still relatively new in MRS research, VLAs are being explored in embodied AI for scenarios requiring fast perception–action loops, such as swarm coordination or hazard avoidance.